ilanschnell/bitarray/doc/reference.rst

    For each byte in byte-range(start, stop) reverse bits in-place.
    The start and stop indices are given in terms of bytes (not bits).
-   Also note that this method only changes the buffer; it does not change the endianness of the bitarray object.
-Padbits are left unchanged such that two consecutive calls will always leave the bitarray unchanged.
+   Also note that this method only changes the buffer; it does not change the bit-endianness of the bitarray object.
+Pad bits are left unchanged such that two consecutive calls will always leave the bitarray unchanged.

    New in version 2.2.5: optional start and stop arguments.